openshift/enhancements/enhancements/storage/csi-driver-install.md

 ### OCP-4.5 (Kubernetes 1.18)
 * We support installation of AWS CSI driver alongside with in-tree drivers.
 User can use both drivers at the same time.
 The default storage class is for in-treee volume plugin (unless cluster admin changes it).
+* The CR required for operator configuration will be created by the user.
 * We do not support enabling or disabling CSI migration feature gate at this point.

 #### Testing